mit-gfx/CDFG-website/collections/_team/andrew-spielberg.md

 title: Andrew Spielberg
 ---

-**[Andrew Spielberg](http://andrewspielberg.com/)** is joining the CFG part time as of fall 2015, as some of our research dovetails nicely with his current research efforts in Daniela Rus' PPM group.
+**[Andrew Spielberg](http://andrewspielberg.com/)** is joining the CDFG part time as of fall 2015, as some of our research dovetails nicely with his current research efforts in Daniela Rus' PPM group.